-The overall experience of the pain that you perceive is generated by your brain.
-Functional MRI scans (fMRI) measure brain activity and can assess how your brain processes the pain you may be experiencing at the time and during the experience of other stimuli.
+The overall experience of the pain that your child/ward perceives is generated by their brain.
+Functional MRI scans (fMRI) measure brain activity and can assess how their brain processes the pain they may be experiencing at the time and during the experience of other stimuli.
 The scan will last approximately 1 hour.
-You will be able to stop the scan at any point if there is anything you are unhappy about and we will talk to you in between each section.
-Whilst the scan is running we will ask you to lie as still as possible.
-For the last part of the scan we will look at how your brain responds to stimuli.
-To do this we use a blunt pin-prick on your lower leg whilst the scan is running, as we have used on your hand in part 2.
-Most people, even those with pelvic pain, don't find this particularly painful and we will ask you to tell us how painful it is during the scan.
-At the end of the scan we will take a saliva sample to measure your hormone levels, as we know that hormones can influence how your brain responds to pain.
+Your child/ward will be able to stop the scan at any point if there is anything they are unhappy about and we will talk to them in between each section.
+Whilst the scan is running we will ask them to lie as still as possible.
+For the last part of the scan we will look at how their brain responds to stimuli.
+To do this we use a blunt pin-prick on their lower leg whilst the scan is running, as we have used on their hand in part 2.
+Most people, even those with pelvic pain, don't find this particularly painful and we will ask them to tell us how painful it is during the scan.
+At the end of the scan we will take a saliva sample to measure their hormone levels, as we know that hormones can influence how the brain responds to pain.
 Overall, this visit will last about 1.5 hours.
-More information about fMRI including how it works can be found on our website (www.wrh.ox.ac.uk/research/roadpain).